namhyung/uftrace/doc/uftrace-record.md

 \--port=*PORT*
 :   When sending data to network (with -H option), use given port instead of the default port (8090).

-\--color=*VAL*
-:   Enable or disable color on the output.
-Possible values are "yes", "no" and "auto".
-The "auto" is default and turn on coloring if stdout is a terminal.

 \--disable
 :   Start uftrace with tracing disabled.
 This is only meaningful when used with 'trace_on' trigger.